Rotterdam Urban Area, The Netherlands

 Rotterdam is the second-largest city in the country and a key economic hub due to its strategic location along the Maas River and its status as home to the largest port in Europe.
 In the city’s urban area complex environmental challenges arise from the interplay of new developments and focus such as urban greening, biodiversity, aquifer recharge, salinization, soil health, ecosystem services, groundwater quality, water management, the unsaturated zone, and land-use changes.

 The municipality of Rotterdam is addressing the challenges posed by climate change and the decline in biodiversity.
 The municipality has developed various programs that will be implemented in streets and neighborhoods.
-Contaminants, such as organic pollutants and heavy metals, are present in the soil and groundwater and may complicate the process of achieving soil health goals.
+Contaminants, such as organic pollutants and heavy metals, are present in the soil and groundwater and may complicate in the process of achieving soil health goals.
 However, there may also be opportunities to combine measures with nature-based solutions.
-It is of great importance to gain insight into these aspects.
-This initiative aims to assess the cumulative impact of these environmental measures on both the city as a whole and the specific areas where they are implemented.

 Relevant Users / Stakeholders

 Municipality, province, water board.
-By developing a robust and actionable knowledge base, the project will support policymakers, urban planners, environmental managers, and other stakeholders in navigating the intricate relationship between climate adaptation, urban greening, biodiversity, soil health, and groundwater quality.
+By developing a robust and actionable knowledge base, the project aims to support policymakers, urban planners, environmental managers, and other stakeholders in navigating the intricate relationship between climate adaptation, urban greening, biodiversity, soil health, and groundwater quality

 Lead